felixhagspiel/jsOnlyLightbox/README.md

 		    <script src="//cdnjs.cloudflare.com/ajax/libs/respond.js/1.4.2/respond.min.js" type="text/javascript"></script>
 		<![endif]-->

-## Download
+## Install

-Fork or [download at jslightbox.felixhagspiel.de](http://jslightbox.felixhagspiel.de/).
-The lightbox is still in development mode, so please post any issues and bugs here.
-You can also use bower to install the lightbox:
+The lightbox is still in development mode, so please post any issues and bugs on github.
+You can also use bower or npm to install the lightbox:

 	bower install jsonlylightbox --save-dev

+	npm install jsonlylightbox --save-dev

 ## Demo